 The interest cost associated with major development and construction projects, and interest cost associated with equity method investments incurred during the investee's initial development period, is capitalized and included in the cost of the project or investment in unconsolidated affiliate balance.
 Interest capitalization ceases once a project is substantially complete or no longer undergoing construction activities to prepare it for its intended use.
 When no debt is specifically identified as being incurred in connection with a construction project, the Company capitalizes interest on amounts expended on the project using the weighted average cost of the Company's outstanding borrowings.
-Interest of \$5.8 million was capitalized for the year ended December 31, 2023.
-No interest was capitalized for the years ended December 31, 2022 and 2021.
+Interest of \$5.8 million was capitalized for the year ended December 31, 2023 and 2021.